cpausmit/FiBS/README.md

 Check the status with:

-    fibsService.py status fake
+    fibeService.py status fake

-### Trouble shooting

-If the fibsService commands do not work make sure to check the environment for the FIBS variable.
-Make sure the setup is included in the .bashrc file

 You can also stop the batch system.
-It is recommened to do so once all work is done because it keeps running until you tell it to stop.
+IT is recommened to do so once all work is done because it keeps running until you tell it to stop.
+>>>>>>> 3db502954ff36181ada2cf2605fdfd4dca6a404e

 ## Sub directories